 - Viral infections.

 Often there is no apparent cause for fading kitten syndrome.

 As newborns, if kittens aren’t eating, they are sleeping.
-Your suspicions there is something wrong should be raised if you see any of the following;
+Symptoms of fading kitten syndrome can include the following:

-- Newborn kitten sleeping away from mother and siblings.
+- One kitten sleeping away from the mother and siblings